 We are interested in the structure, function, and design of protein-DNA complexes, focusing on the 50-1000 bp length scale.
 This is the biologically-relevant domain of multi-protein DNA complexes, DNA looping, chromatin, and DNA topology.
 We study the shapes of protein-nucleic acid complexes and DNA loops, the functional consequences of changes in shape, and the design and control of DNA and protein-DNA shape.
 We use molecular biology techniques like DNA ring closure, electrophoretic mobility shift assays, and footprinting to guide hypotheses, and then move on to characterization with fluorescence resonance energy transfer (FRET), single-molecule FRET, and atomic force microscopy (AFM).
 Accomplishments in this area include the identification of negatively supercoiled minicircles upon ring closure of short fragments bound by the TATA box binding protein (TBP), which led to a proposal on the coupling between chromatin remodeling during transcriptional activation and enhanced TBP binding.
 We also showed that DNA loops anchored by the Lac repressor can exist in at least two conformations that are distinguishable by bulk and single-molecule FRET.
 This has recently been expanded to include a systematic looping landscape that should provide valuable constraints for systems biology models of transcriptional regulation.
 Functional studies of gene regulation in bacteria complement our in vitro work.
+We have recently designed the world's smallest and stiffest DNA looping proteins, based on a coiled coil motif.
 Currently we are excited about designing DNA and proteins to form self-assembled protein-DNA nanostructures.
 Finally, we have applied interests in the hybridization thermodynamics of oligonucleotides containing modified chemistries, with an eye to improving the use of nucleic acids in diagnostics and therapeutics.

 Current publication list including links to collaborators.